RichardBezerra/airport-routes/README.md

 ![Provided routes](doc/extended-routes.png)

-In order to run the program in this mode, a flag `with-returning-routes` should be informed as a third parameter after the airports.
-Then, paths like BKK -> ORD is made possible.
+In order to run the program in this mode, a flag `with-returning-routes` should be informed as the third parameter after the airports.
+Then, paths like BKK -> ORD are made possible.

-### FP
+## How to execute

+- Default mode (with provided routes): `java -jar ./airport-routes-finder-0.1 DUB SYD`
+- Extended mode (with returning routes): `java -jar ./airport-routes-finder-0.1 DUB SYD with-returning-routes`

-### Tests/Examples
+## Tests/Examples

 ## TODO